|Tuition -- Full-time students excluding architecture majors *||$14,988||$29,976|

 Upon Acceptance Tuition Deposit

-This $200 deposit is payable when a candidate receives the letter of acceptance from the University.
-It is refundable until May 1 for fall semester applications and December 15 for spring semester applications, if a request in writing is made to the Office of Admissions.
-This deposit is credited towards tuition.
+This non-refundable $200 deposit is payable when a candidate receives the letter of acceptance from the University.
+This deposit reserves admission at the University and is credited towards tuition.

 Housing Reservation Deposit